MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/06-content-understanding.md

 1. Once your new analyzer is ready, select its invoice-analyzer link.

+1. In the invoice-analyzer page, select *Test*.

 1. Download a different invoice from Contoso [contoso-invoice-2.pdf](https://raw.githubusercontent.com/MicrosoftLearning/mslearn-ai-fundamentals/refs/heads/main/data/contoso-invoice-2.pdf) from `https://raw.githubusercontent.com/MicrosoftLearning/mslearn-ai-fundamentals/refs/heads/main/data/contoso-invoice-2.pdf`.

-1. Return to the *Analyzer list* page.

-1. In the invoice-analyzer page, select *Test*.

-1. Use the **+ Upload test files** button to upload *contoso-receipt-2.pdf*.
-Select **Run analysis** to extract field data from the test form.
+1. On Azure AI Foundry Content Understanding's *Analyzer list* page, use the **+ Upload test files** button to upload *contoso-receipt-2.pdf*.

+1. Select **Run analysis** to extract field data from the test form.
 Review the results of the test.

     ![Screenshot of the results of the test for the analyzer you have built.](./media/content-understanding/build-analyzer-2.png)